PRI: Weak BB autonomy fuels NPL, inflation and capital flight

 Bangladesh’s financial sector showed mounting signs of strain as rising non-performing loans (NPLs), persistent inflation, and accelerating capital flight revealed the economic costs of diminished central bank independence.

-To address Bangladesh's economic issues, it must uphold the central bank's independence, said the Policy Research Institute (PRI) at a discussion on Tuesday.
+To address Bangladesh's economic issues, it must uphold the central bank's independence, said the Policy Research Institute (PRI) at a discussion yesterday.

 Over the years, political influence over monetary policy has undermined financial stability.
 Stressing that economic logic, not political considerations, must guide regulation, with independence balanced by strong democratic oversight, experts said at a roundtable discussion program organized by PRI with support from the UK International Development (UKID), titled “The Imperative for Central Bank Independence.”